 - protective cap has not been removed

-- work after commissioning without protection, smoke detector contamination
+- work carried out after commissioning without protection, smoke detector contamination

-- air inlets have been sealed after the initial acceptance due to works, and protective covers have not been removed after the end of works
+- air inlets have been sealed following initial acceptance due to work being carried out, and protective covers have not been removed after the end of the work

-- the distance from the lintel-mounted detector to the ceiling is too low (a minimum of 20 mm above the smoke switch is needed)
+- the space between the lintel-mounted detector and the ceiling is too low (a minimum of 20 mm above the smoke switch is needed)

-Acceptance and maintenance of hold-open systems may be performed only by an expert or an authorised representative of the manufacturer.
-The expertise of these workers must be proven.
+Hold-open systems may be accepted and maintained only by an expert or an authorised representative of the manufacturer.
+Evidence of this expertise must be provided.

-Inspection and maintenance can also be performed by GEZE service technicians
+Inspection and maintenance may also be performed by GEZE service technicians

-Hold-open systems need to be checked monthly, and be inspected and maintained once a year.
+Hold-open systems need to be checked monthly, and be inspected and maintained annually.
 The monthly inspection is necessary to determine whether the door closes properly.

-- correct installation in accordance with the requirements of the type authorisation, or the manufacturer specifications
+- they are installed correctly in accordance with the stipulations of the construction technique permit and the manufacturer's specifications

 - component exchange time limits have been followed

-- minimum qualification level for maintenance staff has been met
+- the minimum qualification level for maintenance staff has been met

-Service technicians from GEZE Service GmbH are of course available for inspection and maintenance.
+Service technicians from GEZE Service GmbH are of course also available to perform inspection and maintenance.